Confluex/confluex-mock-http/README.md

 ## Example Usage

-The following demonstrates a JUnit test case which sets up mock responses to HTTP calls from clients and verifies the interaction with the server.
-It uses the Jersey Client to make the HTTP requests; your code will

 _Hello World_

+The simplest usage of this library is to create a MockHttpServer, and set it up to respond the same regardless of what requests it receives.
+Once you have instantiated the MockHttpServer, it is listening on localhost on the port you provided.

 ```groovy